cschreib/lxgui/README.md

 # Webassembly setup

-The WebAssembly build only supports the SDL backend (for rendering and input).
-SDL is already provided by default in Emscripten, so the only required dependency to setup is Lua.
+The WebAssembly build only supports the SDL2 back-end for input, and either the SDL2 or OpenGL back-ends for rendering.
+SDL2, OpenGL, libpng, and Freetype are all already provided by default in Emscripten, so the only required dependency to setup is Lua.
 A pre-compiled Lua library is provided in dependencies/wasm.zip, but you can also build it from source yourself.

+The SDL2 rendering back-end will support all platforms supported by SDL2, which should cover pretty much everything, but it will run slower.
+The OpenGL back-end uses OpenGL ES 3, hence will only run on platforms supporting WebGL3, but it provides the best performance.

 With Emscripten installed and sourced in your current terminal, run